LaussenLabs/atriumdb/sdk/docs/source/dataset.rst

-The ``Window`` class represents a data structure for windowed data output by the `DatasetIterator Class <contents.html#atriumdb.DatasetIterator>`_, it includes the raw data organized into signal dictionaries, along with associated metadata.
+The ``Window`` class represents a data structure for windowed data output by the `DatasetIterator Class <contents.html#atriumdb.DatasetIterator>`_, it includes the raw data organized into signal dictionaries, along with associated metadata, and additional information related to patient and analysis results.

 **Attributes**: